1956

 By 1957, "Massive Resistance" to the Brown school desegregation decision is widespread across the South.
 In Arkansas, NAACP President Daisy Bates organizes the Black community against the Little Rock school board's "All Deliberate Speed" stalling tactics.
 They force the board to allow a small number of Blacks to enroll in previously all-white Central High School when it opens in September.

-Nine courageous Black teenagers volunteer.
+Nine courageous Black teenagers volunteer to integrate Central High.
 Minnijean Brown, Elizabeth Eckford, Ernest Green, Thelma Mothershed, Melba Pattillo, Gloria Ray, Terrance Roberts, Jefferson Thomas, and Carlotta Walls become known as the "Little Rock Nine."
 But in truth, they should be known as the "Little Rock Ten" because Daisy Bates stands by them, guides them, protects them, and endures with them the ordeal that follows.

-The segregationist White Citizens Council and other racists whip up mass hysteria against the plan to integrate an Arkansas public school.
+The segregationist White Citizens Council and racist politicians whip up mass hysteria against the plan to desegregate an Arkansas public school.
 On the first day of school, Governor Orval Faubus orders the state's National Guard to surround Central High and prevent the Black students from entering.
-NAACP attorneys Thurgood Marshall and Wiley Branton win a Federal court ruling ordering that the students be admitted.
+NAACP attorneys Thurgood Marshall and Wiley Branton win a federal court ruling ordering that the Nine be admitted.
 Faubus refuses to obey the order.
-After 18 days of futile negotiations with Faubus, President Eisenhower finally federalizes the National Guard and orders them to allow the Little Rock Nine to attend class.
+After 18 days of futile negotiation with Faubus, President Eisenhower finally federalizes the National Guard and orders them to allow the Little Rock Nine to attend class.

-The following day a huge crowd of racist whites surround the school determined to prevent any Black child from attending.
+The following day a huge crowd of angry whites surround the school determined to prevent any Black child from attending.
 Violence breaks out when Elizabeth Eckford approaches the building.
 She is jeered, taunted, and threatened by the mob.
 The Arkansas National Guard do nothing to protect either her or Black journalists who are viciously attacked and beaten.
-Eckford's courage and grace under fire becomes a symbol of pride and determination for a generation of Black youth.
+Eckford's courage, and her grace under fire, become a symbol of pride and determination for a generation of Black youth.

 Parents of the Little Rock Nine are pressured to withdraw their children from the "white" school.
 They are threatened with death.
 Four loose their jobs.
-But they stand tall behind their children and none back down.
-Adopting the tactic used to ban the NAACP in Alabama, at the end of October the Little Rock city council orders the arrest of Daisy Bates and other NAACP leaders for refusing to turn over NAACP membership lists and financial data.
+But they stand tall and none back down.
+Applying a tactic used across the South to attack the NAACP, the Little Rock city council orders the arrest of Daisy Bates and other NAACP leaders for refusing to turn over NAACP membership lists and financial data to a government agency (who will then pass it on to the White Citizens Council for economic retaliation).

-Inside Central High, day after day, the Little Rock Nine endure unspeakable hardship and abuse from the white students — beatings, shoving, jeers, insults, and constant humiliation.
+Inside Central High, day after day, the Little Rock Nine endure cruel hardship and abuse from the white students — beatings, shoving, jeers, insults, and constant humiliation.
 Their lockers are destroyed and fireballs thrown at them in the restrooms.
 A lighted stick of dynamite is hurled at Melba Pattillo, she is stabbed, and acid is sprayed in her eyes.
 Only the quick action of a soldier from the 101st saves her from being permanently blinded.
-In December, Minnijean Brown is suspended for dumping a bowl of chili on a boy who is taunting her.
-In January she is expelled for answering back to a taunter.
-Gleeful white students hand out cards reading: "One down...eight to go!"

 Over the following years, throughout the South thousands of other Black children endure similar humiliation, vicious abuse, and cruel injustice when they in their turn are the first Blacks to integrate an all-white school.
-These school integrators are the unsung heroes and heroines of the Freedom Movement.
+These school integrators are the unsung heroes and heroines of the Freedom Movement (see also Integrating Americus High School).

 The next year, before the September 1958 term begins, Faubus and the state legislature pass a law allowing the Governor to shut down schools and lease them to "private school" corporations as a way of preventing integration.
 He closes all of Little Rock's high schools.
 In a referendum where few Blacks are eligible to vote, Little Rock's white citizens support Faubus and oppose integration by a vote of 130,000 to 7,500.